Avoid Mistakes With The Help Of Real Practice Student Videos!

 Rasgueado is the traditional Flamenco strumming style in which the fingers are fanned out and brushed across the strings to produce a rhythmic and percussive sound.

 Flamenco guitarists have a rare talent for fusing virtuosic solo performances with backing accompaniment.
 They display their technical mastery in solo performances with complex tunes and varied rhythms.
-They operate as a driving force that interacts with the voice and footwork of the dancers and singers, giving the performance more depth and vigor.
+They operate as a driving force that interacts with the voice and footwork of the dancers and singers, performing with more depth and vigor.